 Copies of the approved CTMP's shall be kept on site for the duration of the works, in accordance with Work Cover Authority requirements and copies shall also be forwarded to Council for its records.

-33. Signage and Line Marking Concept Plan
+30. Signage and Line Marking Concept Plan

-Prior to Council or an accredited certifier issuing a construction certificate, the applicant shall submit a Concept Plan detailing the installation of regulatory/advisory line marking, for Council's records.
+Prior to the appointed Principal Certifier issuing a subdivision works certificate, the applicant shall submit a Concept Plan detailing the installation of regulatory/advisory sign posting and line marking for Council records.